 - Transfer the pear mixture into jars and can.

-7. Amish Canned Ketchup
+7. Amish Canning Recipes: Ketchup

 You’ll never need to worry about wasting tomatoes when you know how to make your own ketchup.